 sin θi/sin θr = √μrεr

-IA is incident at point A such that there is incident angle I formed from air to film surface.
+IA is incident at point A such that there is an incident angle I formed from air to film surface.
 AR1 and AD are the reflected and refracted rays.
 D is the point where the partial reflection from the glass and film interface.
 CR2 and AR1 are parallel to each other.

 μ(AD + CD) – AB